Admissions Requirements for Those Who Are Not Currently in the US

 How do I apply for admission to a curriculum program?

 To be eligible to transfer to our college, your current school must verify that you hold the F-1 visa in good standing.
-If this is not the case and you have fallen "out-of-status" with your F-1 visa, Durham Tech will not admit you into a curriculum program of study at the present time.
-Please view the checklist for transfer and the transfer clearance form that your current school must complete.
+If this is not the case and you have fallen "out-of-status" with your F-1 visa, Durham Tech will not admit you into a curriculum program of study at or assist you in the reinstatement process.
+Please view the checklist for transfer for the process of transferring your visa status to Durham Tech.